mantono/guide/equipment.md

 # Equipment

-Please fill out the [equipment form](https://docs.google.com/forms/d/e/1FAIpQLScUbccyLtzzu5zvA3koxFHL-dKF_v2WznJUThJCNHlntMa8ag/viewform)
+Please fill out the [equipment form](https://docs.google.com/forms/d/e/1FAIpQLScUbccyLtzzu5zvA3koxFHL-dKF_v2WznJUThJCNHlntMa8ag/viewform) when you've made your choices.

-For developers and designer we offer your choice of hardware.
-For other roles we use Chromebook's for security.
+For developers and designers we offer your choice of hardware.
+For other roles we use Chromebooks for security.

 When ordering in Sweden we use [Dustin.se](https://dustin.se) for larger purchases (Computers) and [Webhallen.se](https://webhallen.se)